patrickbrus/udacity-data-engineering/README.md

 - **dwh.cfg:** Config file used for writing data to Redshift cluster.
 - **IaC.ipynb:** Jupyter notebook that spins up required AWS resources.
 - **README.md:** Project documentation (this file).# udacity-data-engineering

+## Project: STEDI Human Balance Analytics (project-stedi-human-balance-analytics)

+### Overview
+This project is centered around the STEDI Step Trainer, a novel hardware device developed by the STEDI team.
+This device is designed to aid users in performing STEDI balance exercises and is equipped with sensors to collect motion data.
+The accompanying mobile app, integral to the product, collects customer data and interacts with the device's sensors.
+This project aims to leverage the sensor data from the Step Trainer and the mobile app's accelerometer to train a machine learning model for real-time step detection, with a strong emphasis on user privacy and data utilization ethics.

+### Technologies Used
+- **AWS S3**: Data storage for customer, accelerometer, and step trainer datasets.
+- **AWS Glue**: Data processing and ETL (Extract, Transform, Load) jobs for data sanitization and preparation.
+- **AWS Athena**: Querying processed data in AWS Glue tables.
+- **Python**: Scripting for AWS Glue jobs and data processing tasks.
+- **SQL**: Structuring and querying data in AWS Glue and Athena.

+### Project Structure
+- `README.md`: Project documentation (this file).
+- `figures/`: Contains all the screenshots of the datasets and architecture diagrams.
+    - `accelerometer_landing.png`
+    - `accelerometer_trusted.png`
+    - `customer_curated.png`
+    - `customer_landing.png`
+    - `customer_trusted.png`
+    - `machine_learning_curated.png`
+    - `project_architecture.png`
+    - `step_trainer_landing.png`
+    - `step_trainer_trusted.png`
+- `src/`: Source code for the project.
+    - `python/`: Python scripts for AWS Glue jobs.
+        - `accelerometer_landing_to_trusted.py`
+        - `customer_landing_to_trusted.py`
+        - `customer_trusted_to_curated.py`
+        - `machine_learning_curated.py`
+        - `step_trainer_landing_to_trusted.py`
+    - `sql/`: SQL scripts for initial data structuring.
+        - `accelerometer_landing.sql`
+        - `customer_landing.sql`
+        - `step_trainer_landing.sql`

+### Additional Notes
+- Ensure proper configuration and deployment of AWS resources for seamless data flow.
+- Regularly update and maintain the scripts to adapt to new data structures or requirements.
+- Validate data integrity and consistency through regular checks and balances in the pipeline.